decentralized-identity/veramo-agent-deploy/readme.md

 #### `BASE_URL`

 Set this to your base app url.
 Your default web:did will be based on this when it gets created on first run.
+Be sure to replace `APP_NAME` with the actual name of your app.

 #### `API_KEY`